Our Complaints Policy

 You also have the right to make a report to the Solicitors Regulation Authority (SRA) in the event the your complaint relates to;

-- A breach of a Principle of the SRA Code of Conduct 2011 and/or;
+- A breach of a Principle of the SRA Standards and Regulations 2019 and/or;

 - Allegations of dishonesty or discrimination.